-Emojis, speed and colonialism: why is it that people like the Premier League, and just how much do they like it?
+Emojis, speed and colonialism.
+Why do people like the Premier League, and how much do they like it?

 We decided to do some research into this topic at the start of this year’s season.